hibernate/hibernate-reactive/README.md

 ### Running tests

 To run the tests, you'll need to get the test databases running on your machine.
 There are three ways to start the test databases.

+By default (almost) all of the tests will run with PostgreSQL.
+To use a different database such as DB2, you can specify `-Pdb=<DBType>`, for example:

+    ./gradlew test -Pdb=db2

-#### If you have Docker installed
+#### A) If you have Docker installed

 If you have Docker installed, running the tests is really easy.
 You don't need to create the test databases manually.
 Just type: